HVAC Permits in Maine

 Maine follows the 2021 IECC for energy efficiency requirements.
 This includes specific standards for HVAC equipment efficiency, duct design, and building envelope performance.

-Most jurisdictions in Maine require Manual J load calculations for proper HVAC system sizing.
-Our free load calculation tool can generate the professional reports you need for permits.
+Most jurisdictions in Maine require Manual J load calculations for proper HVAC system sizing on new construction and major renovations.
+Our free Manual J calculator can generate the professional, permit-ready reports you need.
+First report is free.

 Ready to Get Permit-Ready Load Calculations?